 In French, her name is 'Cathédrale Notre Dame de Paris.'
 There is ample and fascinating history to learn before visiting a site of splendor and impressiveness.
 What follows next is only a portion of it.

-» At the end of 1790s, the cathedral's overall state vastly suffered.
-It was as a result of the French Revolution.
-It was in 1802 when she was in schedule for demolition, but Napoleon thought it would be dishonorable to destroy such a beauty and her historic value.
-His strong opposition saved the gallant, majestic, and imposing Cathédrale Notre Dame de Paris from demolition.
+» As a result of the French Revolution, at the end of 1790s, the cathedral's overall condition suffered.
+In 1802, she was in schedule for demolition; but Napoleon thought it would be shameful to destroy such a beauty and the history behind her.
+His strong opposition saved the imposing and gallant Cathédrale Notre Dame from demolition.

-» At the beginning of WWII, it was suspected that German bombs could shutter her stained glass windows.
-They were removed together with the 'Rose Window' which was the largest stained glass window in the world when it was built in medieval years of the 13th. century.
-All windows were saved, and at the end of the war, they were restored.
+» At the beginning of WWII, it was feared that German bombs could shutter her stained glass windows.
+So, they were removed together with the 'Rose Window' which remains today the largest stained glass window in the world since it was built in medieval years of the 13th. century.
+All stained glass windows were saved and restored at the end of the war.

-» Climbing her Bell Tower spiral staircase, we are presented with such massive 13 tons bell.
+» Due to the devastating fire in 2019, Notre Dame Cathedral is closed to the public as restoration works remain; but will reopen in 2024.
+Climbing the Bell Tower spiral staircase will be again a worthy event.
+During the ascension, we are presented with the massive 13 tons bell Emmanuel.
 As we continue up, we perceive the famous Notre Dame Gargoyles on the outside of the building.
-Once at the top, we experience what leaves anyone breathless and stunned.
-It is a bird-eye expansive and spectacular view of the City of Love.
+Once at the top, we experience what leaves anyone silent, breathless, and stunned.
+It is a spectacular bird-eye view of the City of Love.

-» A street away from the cathedral is musée de notre dame where one of her huge organs is displayed along with music from days of Louis Vierne, a famous Notre Dame organist.
-It is worth experiencing all of it.
+» A street away from the cathedral is 'Musée de Notre Dame' where one of her huge organs is displayed along with music from Louis Vierne, a famous Notre Dame organist.